14. Working with Data from the Web II¶

 df = df.sort_values('rating', ascending=False)

 14.3.
-Economic Data from the Federal Reserve
+Economic Data from the Federal Reserve¶

 The website Quandl provides a very convenient API to download Economic data from various databases.
 Here is a list of databases that are accessible.

-After applying for a free account with Quandl, you will receive an author-token.
+After applying for a free account with Quandl, you will receive an author-token

 Note

-In quandl the author-token is referred to as the API Key.
+is referred to as the API Key

 Every time you access the API you need to provide this code.
-In addition you need to install the Quandl library using.
-Open a command line terminal on your computer
+In addition you

 Warning

 This is not the iPython command line terminal in Spyder.
-Under windows go to Start and search for cmd and click on it.
-This will open a command line prompt (black window).
+Under

 Now type: